-Elizabeth Warren is the first 2020 candidate with a plan to protect abortion rights
+Elizabeth Warren unveils plan to protect abortion rights

 After Alabama passed the most extreme abortion ban in the country this week, Democratic presidential hopefuls have vowed to challenge the law, along with other draconian measures around the country that aim to roll back reproductive rights.

-On Friday, Sen. Elizabeth Warren (D-Mass.) became the first among the 23 candidates to present a strategy to do that.
+On Friday, Sen. Elizabeth Warren (D-Mass.) presented a strategy to do that.
+The plan comes one day after Sen. Kirsten Gillibrand revealed her own proposal to protect abortion rights.

 “This is a dark moment,” Warren wrote in a Medium post.
 “People are scared and angry.
 And they are right to be.
 But this isn’t a moment to back down — it’s time to fight back.”

-Note: This post has been updated to include Sen.Kirsten Gillibrand’s plan to protect abortion rights.